CHAPTER 50 BWV 11 Lobet Gott in seinen Reichen

 This is built about two vocal blocks, themselves separated by a sixteen-bar ritornello segment now adapted to the related keys of F#, B and E minors.
 It is concerned principally with the uttering of proper praises from the assembled choirs and, coincidentally, the forceful offbeat writing for voices draws the ear naturally to the choral sound.
 A further four bars of the ritornello (bars 138-141) take us to a reprise of the A section, re-written so as to remain in the tonic key.

 There is no doubt that Christ′s sufferings on the cross are to be recognised and lamented by all good Christians.
 Equally, the sense of jubilation at his rebirth and God′s immaculate plan for Mankind is to be heartily celebrated.
-This apparent contradiction lies at the root of much Christian theology and, significantly for us, became a generator of much of Bach′s most sublime music.
+This apparent contradiction lies at the root of much Christian theology and, significantly for us, became the generator of much of Bach′s most sublime music.

 Tenor and bass recitatives.

 It is important to note the functions of the three voices chosen by Bach for the numerous recitatives.
-The tenor′s traditional role is that of the narrator and he begins by simply describing the action----Jesus lifted His hands and blessed His disciples but as He did so He was parted from them.
+The tenor′s traditional role is that of the narrator and he begins by simply describing the action—-Jesus lifted His hands and blessed His disciples but as He did so He was parted from them.
 The action of raising His hand is encapsulated within the opening rising phrase, those of blessing and departing by short, continuo scale-passages.
 The word painting is always present and easily discernable but subtly drawn.

-The bass speaks for Mankind----is the parting so near?
+The bass speaks for Mankind—-is the parting so near?
 Is the hour come?
-See the hot tears rolling down our wan cheeks as we yearn for You----do not leave us.
+See the hot tears rolling down our wan cheeks as we yearn for You—-do not leave us.
 Now the singer is supported by two flutes whose predominant movement is falling, a clear representation of dropping tears.
 The mood is one of bereftness and desolation, a stark contrast to the recitative that preceded it.

 Nevertheless, both these short movements begin in minor keys and end in the major, a symbol of the hope that is embedded within the parable.

 The alto aria will be familiar to all Bach devotees as a version of the much loved Agnus Dei from the Mass in Bm.
 Dürr informs us, however, that it would be a mistake to assume that the one was paraphrased from the other; the original template for both comes from an earlier, lost cantata.
-Nevertheless, a comparative study of the two versions yields much of interest for the student, not least in Bach′s observance of seemingly insignificant detail.
+Nevertheless, a comparative study of the existing two versions yields much of interest for the student, not least in Bach′s observance of seemingly insignificant detail.
 For example, whilst the bulk of the nine-bar ritornello theme is unaltered there are, besides the transposition to the lower key, a number of small but telling modifications.

 Firstly the ornamental skirls from the first and seventh bars are removed in the version for the Mass.
 Secondly, three bars of the violin melody are raised one octave (from bar 5), partially a practical matter of one potentially unavailable note due to the lower transposition, but it also has a marked affect on the spaciousness of the melody.
 Thirdly, Bach changes the third to last note from the supertonic (b in Am) to the dominant (d in Gm).
 It is only one note, which might be thought to be of little or no consequence, but it has a profound effect on the expressive character of the phrase ending.